 Software Update Preference

-You now have the option to receive new software updates as soon as they are available for your car configuration and region.
-Tap Controls > Software > Software Update preference > ADVANCED.
+Rejoice as you will now be able to opt-in to have a new software update available to you as soon as it is approved for your car configuration and region.
+Just go to Controls > Software > Software Update Preference > ADVANCED.

 Conditional Speed Limits

 Your Tesla will now be able to display conditional speed limits.
 If your road has a speed limit that is dependent on time of day or weather the system will display the conditional speed limit in grey below the regular speed limit sign for your attention.

 Your Tesla will now be able to increase its charge rate from its previous maximum of 120 kW, to the new maximum of 150 kW that is provided by Supercharger V2.
 This should obviously help with charging your battery faster.